0mniteck/Signal-Desktop-Mobian/docs/README.md

 This project builds Signal Desktop for Mobian Bookworm on Arm64, currently targeting tag `7.23.x`.

-Now with an optional update client `auto-update-cron.sh`.
+Now with an optional update client: `auto-update-cron.sh`

 This is the signed release: `builds/release/signal-desktop_7.xx.x_arm64.deb`